Manager, Executive Communications

 * - Other duties may also be assigned

 - Develop, execute and oversee written communications of moderate complexity, including social media copy, presentations, news stories, web content, talking points, and correspondence.

-- Support Senior Manager of Executive Communications with maintaining an editorial calendar of social media content for Stanford Medicine's executive leadership.
+- Partner with Senior Manager of Executive Communications on maintaining an editorial calendar of social media content for Stanford Medicine's executive leadership.

 - Lead the development of engaging and relevant social media content for Stanford Medicine's leaders (Twitter, LinkedIn, Facebook, Instagram) and coordinate content publishing.